Huntington Castle, Clonegal: Gardens

 The Esmonde family laid out most of the gardens in the 17th century.
 This includes the French limes on the Avenue, the parterre or lawns to the side of the house, the fish ponds on either side of the centre walk through the wilderness and the majority of yew trees which comprise the Yew Walk.
 Larger plantings have resulted in Huntington possessing a number of great Irish trees, including varieties of hickory, a cut leaved oak, Siberian crab and buckeye chestnut.
 A lake at the bottom of the wilderness was built for ornamental purposes but next to it is one of the earliest water turbine houses in Ireland, providing Huntington with its own electricity as early as 1888.
 The River Derry, which forms the boundary between Counties Wexford and Carlow, flows along the bottom of the wilderness, providing a pleasant setting for woodland walks.

-Ghosts

-There have been various myths that Huntington castle has been plagued by ghosts of druids in the fields and even in the castle.
-It is said that the druids could, at a stroke, create a mist; start fires at will; and bring down showers of blood.
-They were feared because they would sacrifice men and women to please their gods.